-In 2003, I first heard about online banks and how they were offering so much better interest than all the brick-n-mortar banks.
+In 2003, I first heard about digital banks like Up and Chime and how they were offering so much better interest than all the brick-and-mortar banks.
 At the time, I felt extremely uncertain about investing my hard-earned money in a bank that I couldn't see and touch if I wanted to get my money out.

 With how competitive the market is today, I put together what I think are the top 5 reasons to open an online account:

 - Higher Interest Rates – since online banks don't have to pay the fees for renting out office space and paying tellers to work the bank, then this all translates into their ability to offer you higher interest on your savings.
-Over the last 8 years as the Fed has dropped Prime interest rates to near zero, it makes reducing expenses even that much more important both to you and the banks ability to offer competitive rates.
+Over the last 10 years, as the Fed has dropped Prime interest rates to near zero, it makes reducing expenses even that much more important both to you and the bank's ability to offer competitive rates.

 - Digital Check Deposits – do you have a hard time getting to your normal bank to deposit your check?
 Is it a big inconvenience and hassle?
 Well, the nice thing about online banking is that they offer digital check deposits with your phone.
 Yep…take a picture of the next check you receive and watch it get automatically deposited into your account.

 - Automatic Bill Pay – as I've written about before, I love automating my finances as much as possible.
 One cool feature of online banks is their ability to offer free bill paying.
 In order to help reduce the amount of time that it takes to manage your finances, this feature is pretty amazing and will help ensure you aren't late on bills and can automatically be paid from your online account.